COMET

 \[ SE\left( \left( \overline{Y}\mid_{G=1,T=1} - \overline{Y}\mid_{G=1,T=0} \right) - \left( \overline{Y}\mid_{G=0,T=1} - \overline{Y}\mid_{G=0,T=0} \right) \right) = \sqrt{ Var\left(\overline{Y}\mid_{G=0,T=0}\right) + Var\left(\overline{Y}\mid_{G=0,T=1}\right) + Var\left(\overline{Y}\mid_{G=1,T=0}\right) + Var\left(\overline{Y}\mid_{G=1,T=1}\right) }. \]

 We can compute the second term.
 Each variance term is effectively just the squared SE of a conditional mean.
-Recall from the conditional expectations notebook that this is computed simply as varmean = var(X[G = g & T = t], na.rm = TRUE) / sum(G = g & T = t & !is.na(X))
+Recall from earlier modules that this is computed simply as varmean = var(X[G = g & T = t], na.rm = TRUE) / sum(G = g & T = t & !is.na(X)).

 Finally, we need a distribution.
-If you remember what you should have learnt about the \(t\)-test before, you would know that in only one case is the degrees of freedom the straightforward \(df_{1} + df_{2} - 2\).
+Recall that, in only one case, the degrees of freedom are the straightforward \(df_{1} + df_{2} - 2\).
 In all other cases there is a specific formula that does not necessarily yield an integer DF.
 What do we then do here?
-You have two main options without going too deeply into theory unrelated to this course:
+There are two main options:

 Compute the \(2 \times 2\) Table of Means